vnugent/wildfly-rachael/README.md

 wildfly-rachael
 ===============

-Wildfly with admin account enable.
+Wildfly with admin account enabled.
 For testing only.